suarez-va/TIDES/README.md

 1. First create the water mol object and a RHF object.
 Then run the SCF calculation.
 2. Create a RT_SCF object.
 By default the interpolated Magnus integrator is used, which can maintain accuracy with large timesteps.
 3. We'll print out the energy and dipole moment of the system at each timestep.
-We'll need to dipole moment to generate the spectrum.
+We'll need the dipole moment to generate the spectrum.
 4. To simulate absorbance spectra with real-time electronic structure methods, we simulate the dipole moment in the presence of an electric field.
 A convenient (albeit nonphysical) electric field is a delta impulse applied at the first time step.
 This weakly excites all electronic modes.
 5. Run the calculation.